thunderrabbit/robnugen-journal-entries/2016/01/22in-lax.md

     We are due to arrive in Sandy Eigo at 1:47pm local time in America, the land of the free and home of the litigation!

+## 12:55

+At 12:56 we started walking to the gate which was just 20 meters away.

+Oh snap it's the gate to the *shuttle* to the gate!

+So we had to wait for the shuttle which had to wait for two planes, one of which crossed our path.